Seneca Army Depot: Demonstrations against nuclear weapons storage

 Beginning on July 4, 1983, and running for several years, antiwar and anti-nuclear activists mounted major protests at the facility, staging civil disobedience protests and establishing the Seneca Women's Encampment for a Future of Peace and Justice.
 Major events in 1983 took place in August and October.
 During the October event, many people including Dr. Benjamin Spock climbed the fence surrounding the depot and were detained.
 Most fence climbers were released after being given "ban and bar letters" telling them they would be charged with trespass if they were apprehended inside the depot again.

-On three occasions — July 4, August 1, and November 3 — feminist artist Helene Aylon put pillowcases on the depot's fence that were filled with "rescued earth" from nuclear sites across the country during her 1982 "Earth Ambulance" voyage and sleep-out at the United Nations.
-Writer/activist Grace Paley was also among the demonstrators.

 Demonstrations continued for several years, mostly originating from within the Women's Peace Encampment for a Future of Peace and Justice, which operated from an old farmhouse on Route 96 in Romulus.

 Current disposition of the depot land

 The Seneca County Industrial Development Agency marketed the land to manufacturers or other industry.

 Much of the land is dotted with large, concrete munitions storage bunkers known as 'igloos'.
 Development started on the depot's northeastern section, but much of it is non-taxable.
 As of 2014 the depot is home to a maximum-security state prison, the Five Points Correctional Facility and the Seneca County Law Enforcement Center, which includes the county jail.
 The non-profit, Hillside Family of Agencies that is headquartered in Rochester, NY closed in the fall of 2019.
 There are a few private businesses including First Light, which uses some of the ammunition bunkers.